-- Changing to SPLIT Mode or changing voices within that mode (See P.11) transmits a PROGRAM CHANGE request for only the upper zone of the keyboard.
+- Changing to SPLIT Mode or changing voices within that mode (See P.10.) transmits a PROGRAM CHANGE request for only the upper zone of the keyboard.
 If the new voice combination leaves the upper zone of the keyboard with either old voice, no request is transmitted. - A PROGRAM CHANGE request from another MIDI device affects only the voice for the upper zone of the keyboard.

-Note: Requests for program numbers outside the C-56M's range (0-9) are ignored.
+Note: Requests for program numbers outside the C-35's range (0-5) are ignored.

-Note: A request for the same program number as the left VOICE SELECTOR switch is not ignored, but instead returns the C - 56M to the SINGLE mode.
+Note: A request for the same program number as the left VOICE SELECTOR switch is not ignored, but instead returns the C-35 to the SINGLE mode.

-Note: When a VOICE SELECTOR switch is used to select the same voice already selected for the upper zone of the keyboard, the program number will not be transmitted.
+Note: When a VOICE SELECTOR switch is used to change one of the two voices already selected for the upper zone of the keyboard, the program number will not be transmitted.